 Please contact Ziggy with any questions you may have.

-Students must arrive the afternoon prior to the official workshop start date.
-For example, students must arrive on September 13th for the September 14-16 workshop.
+Students must arrive the afternoon prior to the official workshop start date, July 17th.
 We will start with a leisurely dinner and introductions.
-The workshop will end the morning after the official posted date, with the departure of students and a farewell breakfast.
-For example, departures will be on September 17th for the September 14-16 course.
+The workshop will end the morning after the official posted date, with the departure of students on Sunday, July 20th.
 Please factor this in to your travel plans!

 Travel directions will be provided once students complete their registration.